-Other than the transactions set forth below, since January 1, 2019, there has not been any transaction or series of transactions to which we were or are a party in which the amount involved exceeded or exceeds \$120,000 and in which any director, executive officer, holder of more than 5% of any class of our voting securities or any member of the immediate family of any of the foregoing persons had or will have a direct or indirect material interest.
+Other than the transactions set forth below, since January 1, 2020, there has not been any transaction or series of transactions to which we were or are a party in which the amount involved exceeded or exceeds \$120,000 and in which any director, executive officer, holder of more than 5% of any class of our voting securities or any member of the immediate family of any of the foregoing persons had or will have a direct or indirect material interest.
 We believe the transactions set forth below were executed on terms no less favorable to us than we could have obtained from unaffiliated third parties.
-The transactions described below were ratified by the Audit Committee under the Audit Committee Charter.
+The transactions described below were ratified by the Audit Committee under the Audit Committee charter.

-We employ an adult daughter of Mr. Khattar in a non-executive, non-managerial capacity as an Associate Product Manager.
-This individual, who does not reside with and is not supported financially by Mr. Khattar, earned total cash compensation for fiscal year 2019 of \$141,092, and total cash compensation for fiscal year 2018 of \$153,759, which is commensurate with her peers.
+We employ an adult daughter of Mr. Khattar in a non-executive, non-managerial capacity as a Product Manager.
+This individual, who does not reside with and is not supported financially by Mr. Khattar, earned total cash compensation for fiscal year 2020 of \$131,308 and total cash compensation for fiscal year 2019 of \$141,092, which is commensurate with her peers.
 Mr. Khattar's daughter is employed on an "at will" basis and compensated on the same basis as our other employees of similar function, seniority and responsibility without regard to her relationship with Mr. Khattar.
-In addition, the criteria used to complete the hiring decision regarding Mr. Khattar's daughter were the same criteria used to hire other Associate Product Managers.
+In addition, the criteria used to complete the hiring decision regarding Mr. Khattar's daughter were the same criteria used to hire other product managers.